intersective/practera-sdk/README.md

 ### Login

 Login service is calling `/login` endpoint of the API URL passed when SDK init.
 To call login service need to pass user credentials.
-Credentials contains two data, user email address and password.
+Credentials contains two data. username, email address of user and password.

 ```ts
 import { PracteraSDK } from '@practera/practera-sdk';